vbabushkin/CodingChallenge/README.md

 You are provided with a real, though quite simple, experiment code ( so called TRST for Triangle Rotated Stimulus Test ).
 In TRST folder locate [main.m](https://github.com/vbabushkin/CodingChallenge/blob/master/TRST/main.m)and open it in Matlab, run it and go through all the trials.
 As soon as you run the main.m you will see in Command Line window a following prompt, asking to submit subject and session number.
 You can type any integer for subject and session number.

 `
 Please type subject number: 0
+`

+`
 Please type session number: 0
 `

-Type 1 for the propmt asking for the distance from the screen:
+Type 1 for the prompt asking for the distance from the screen:

 `
 Is the Viewing Distance -- 60.0cm (Yes = 1, No = 0)  1
 `

 How much points you were able to earn?
 How easy/difficult it was earning points?
 2. What are your observations about the program?
 Was it easier to interact with?
 What can you improve with the code?